Nonequilibrium thermometry via an ensemble of initially correlated qubits: Introduction

-The interaction between one or more quantum thermometers and the thermal bath causes the thermometers to thermalize over time.
-In this setting, the key physical quantity used to quantify the precision for estimating the temperature of the bath at any time $t$ is the Quantum Fisher Information (QFI) built over the thermometers' state.
-Recent studies~\cite{PhysRevE.110.024132,Vasco2018,Fraz_o_2024} have highlighted the advantages of measurement strategies performed in nonequilibrium regimes, where the quantum probes are measured before reaching their (local) thermal equilibrium.
-Measuring before reaching thermal equilibrium offers a twofold advantage: first, it can be faster than the usual equilibrium thermometry, as the measurements of probes are performed before their thermalization has occurred.
-Secondly, it can allow for significantly more accurate estimates of the bath's temperature.
+Recent studies~\cite{PhysRevE.110.024132,Vasco2018,Fraz_o_2024, alves_landi_2022, marti_paper} have highlighted the advantages of measurement strategies conducted in nonequilibrium regimes, where the quantum probes are measured before reaching their (local) thermal equilibrium.
+This approach yields a twofold benefit.
+First, the procedure is faster than equilibrium-based thermometry, since the probes are measured before full thermalization occurs.
+Second, it can lead to markedly improved precision in estimating the bath’s temperature, owing to a QFI peak higher than its asymptotic value.